MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-getting-started.md

    - In the **Featured Hub Spaces** section, select **Commons Campfire**.
    - Click the **Enter** button which is located under the description in the top left corner.

-2. After you enter the Campfire, click the Menu button in the lower left corner ...
+2. After entering the Campfire, click the Menu button in the lower left corner ...

     ![Screenshot showing the Menu button.](images/011-menu-button.png)